10 Teas That Calm Stress and Anxiety

 9. Milk Thistle Tea

 Milk thistle is another detox herb that can help the body rid itself of toxins.
-Although the calmness-inducing effects might not be immediate, milk thistle can help reduce stress in the body.
+So although the calmness-inducing effects might not be immediate, milk thistle can help reduce stress in the body.

 10. Green Tea

 Green tea is high in l-theanine, an amino acid that might reduce anxiety [7].
 However, green tea is high in caffeine, and caffeine is a known anxiety producer.
 Green tea is also high in quercetin.
-Because quercetin has catechol structure, it’s processed by our bodies in the same way as epinephrine and norepinephrine.
-If our bodies are busy processing quercetin, we may have a hard time processing these other stress chemicals.
-So, we might choose an l-theanine supplement instead of green tea, or at least opt for decaf green tea.
+Because quercetin has catechol structure, it is processed by our bodies in the same way as epinephrine and norepinephrine.
+If our bodies are busy processing quercetin, we may have a hard time processing these other stress chemicals, So we might choose an l-theanine supplement instead of green tea, or at least opt for decaf green tea.

 References